MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-app-design-considerations.md

 ---
 title: Hybrid app design considerations
-description: Learn about considerations when building a hybrid app for the intelligent cloud and intelligent edge, including placement, scalability, availability, and resilience.
+description: Learn about design considerations when building a hybrid app for the intelligent cloud and intelligent edge, including placement, scalability, availability, and resilience.
 author: BryanLa
 ms.topic: article
 ms.date: 11/05/2019